Block Keeper Guide

 +2time penalty which is already added to the time and a

 DNFpenalty.
 Ao5 and Ao12 times are composed of the solve adjacent including the previous 4 and 11 solves respectively.
 A

-- Add Time: Shows dialog with option to add custom time to session
+- Add Time: Shows dialog with option to add custom time and scramble to session

 Keyboard and Menu Shortcuts

 CTRL key is replaced with the

 ||Set last solves result to OK|